pauby/ChocoPackages/automatic/camtasia/README.md

 ## Notes

 - TechSmith seem to be okay with releasing a new version of the same version.
 This throws out the checksum of the package.
 Until the next version is released, please use the `--ignore-checksums` switch with Chocolatey CLI.
-- The Camtasia installer does not remove the previous major software version from your system.
-Please manually uninstall any old major versions.
+* The Camtasia installer does not remove the previous major software version from your system.
+So for example, if you upgrade from 2021.x to 2022.x you will have to uninstall 2021.x manually.
 - This is an automatically updated package.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.